EssentialsX/Essentials/.github/PULL_REQUEST_TEMPLATE/bug-fix.md

 NOTE: Failure to fill out this template properly may result in your PR being
       delayed or ignored without warning.

-Don't put anything inside this block, as it will be hidden when you post your PR.
-Make sure to also not type between any arrows in the template, as this text will also be hidden.
+Don't type between any arrows in the template, as this text will be hidden.
+This includes this header block and any other explanatory text blocks.

 Want to discuss your PR before submitting it?
 Join the EssentialsX Development
 server: https://discord.gg/CUN7qVb